-Maximum proportion of interest on borrowing which is subject to variable rate interest permissible is 50%.
+The maximum proportion of interest on borrowing which is subject to variable rate interest permissible is 50%.

-Minimum proportion of interest on borrowing which is subject to variable rate interest permissible is 0%.
+The minimum proportion of interest on borrowing which is subject to variable rate interest permissible is 0%.

 1.2.4.
 Minimum/maximum proportions of fixed rate debt/interest